twinklymeat/CuraHub/doc/CuraHub SRS.md

 **For Doctors:**
 * Account creation and profile management
 * Availability scheduling and management
-* Profile customization and visibility settings
 * Patient history and appointment tracking
 * Review management and response capabilities
+* Approve or reject potential patients

 **For Patients:**
 * User registration and account management